MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Has the user used this operating system, IP, ISP, device, or browser before?

-If the user has not used them before and this activity is unusual, then flag the user and investigate all of their activities.
+If they haven't and this activity is unusual, flag the user and investigate all of their activities.

 ### Is the IP marked as "risky"?

-Ensure you record successful passwords but failed multifactor authentication (MFA) responses, as this activity indicates that the attacker is getting the password but not passing MFA.
+Ensure you record successful passwords but failed MFA responses, as this activity indicates that the attacker is getting the password but not passing MFA.

 Set aside any account that appears to be a normal sign-in, for example, passed MFA, location and IP not out of the ordinary.

 ### MFA reporting

-It is important to also check MFA logs as an attacker could have successfully guessed a password but be failing the MFA prompt.
-The Microsoft Entra multifactor authentication logs shows authentication details for events when a user is prompted for multifactor authentication.
+It's important to also check MFA logs to determine if an attacker has successfully guessed a password but are failing the MFA prompt.
+The Microsoft Entra multifactor authentication logs show authentication details for events when a user is prompted for multifactor authentication.
 Check and make sure there are no large suspicious MFA logs in Microsoft Entra ID.
 For more information, see [how to use the sign-ins report to review Microsoft Entra multifactor authentication events](/azure/active-directory/authentication/howto-mfa-reporting).

 ### Additional checks